casouri/vundo/README.txt

   p   to go to the node above

-  a   to go back to the last branching point e   to go forward to the end/tip of the branch l   to go to the last saved node r   to go to the next saved node
+  a   to go back to the last branching point w   to go forward to the next branching point e   to go forward to the end/tip of the branch l   to go to the last saved node r   to go to the next saved node